lihaochen987/endpoint_clean_architecture/README.md

 Many solutions will also reference a separate **Shared Kernel** project/package.
 I recommend creating a separate SharedKernel project and solution if you will require sharing code between multiple [bounded contexts](https://ardalis.com/encapsulation-boundaries-large-and-small/) (see [DDD Fundamentals](https://www.pluralsight.com/courses/domain-driven-design-fundamentals)).
 I further recommend this be published as a NuGet package (most likely privately within your organization) and referenced as a NuGet dependency by those projects that require it.
 For this sample, in the interest of simplicity, I've added a SharedKernel project to the solution.
 It contains types that would likely be shared between multiple bounded contexts (VS solutions, typically), in my experience.
 If you want to see an [example of a SharedKernel package, the one I use in my updated Pluralsight DDD course is on NuGet here](https://www.nuget.org/packages/PluralsightDdd.SharedKernel/).

 ## The Infrastructure Project

+- Differences between services in Infrastructure and Core???

 Most of your application's dependencies on external resources should be implemented in classes defined in the Infrastructure project.
 These classes should implement interfaces defined in Core.
 If you have a very large project with many dependencies, it may make sense to have multiple Infrastructure projects (e.g. Infrastructure.Data), but for most projects one Infrastructure project with folders works fine.
 The sample includes data access and domain event implementations, but you would also add things like email providers, file access, web api clients, etc. to this project so they're not adding coupling to your Core or UI projects.